bissi1/bissi1.github.io/_pages/research.md

 <details>
   <summary style="color: #0066cc; cursor: pointer;">[Click for more →]</summary>

 <em>Theoretical</em>: Defined new axioms of fairness, shifting the perspective to the facilities themselves.
-Formulated novel classes of FLPs with interesting mathematical properties, particularly in their Karush-Kuhn-Tucker (KKT) optimality conditions.
-Explore→
+Formulated novel classes of FLPs with interesting mathematical properties, particularly in their Karush-Kuhn-Tucker (KKT) optimality conditions. <a href="https://pubsonline.informs.org/doi/10.1287/ijoc.2022.0308" style="color: #0066cc; text-decoration: underline;">Explore →</a>

-<em>Computational</em>: Addressed the intractability of solving these models naively by designing specialized algorithms, enabling efficient solutions for large-scale instances of the size of Bavaria and all of Germany.
-Explore→
+<em>Computational</em>: Addressed the intractability of solving these models naively by designing specialized algorithms, enabling efficient solutions for large-scale instances of the size of Bavaria and all of Germany. <a href="https://pubsonline.informs.org/doi/10.1287/ijoc.2024.0693" style="color: #0066cc; text-decoration: underline;">Explore →</a>

-<em>Societal</em>: Ensured sustainability goals are achieved without disproportionately affecting certain communities by offering governments ethically fair decision-making tools for closing recycling centers while maintaining public accessibility.
-Explore→
+<em>Societal</em>: Ensured sustainability goals are achieved without disproportionately affecting certain communities by offering governments ethically fair decision-making tools for closing recycling centers while maintaining public accessibility. <a href="https://onlinelibrary.wiley.com/doi/10.1002/net.22221" style="color: #0066cc; text-decoration: underline;">Explore →</a>